pvlib/pvlib-python/docs/sphinx/source/clearsky.rst

 ..
 [Ren16] Reno, M.J. and C.W.
 Hansen, "Identification of periods of clear
    sky irradiance in time series of GHI measurements" Renewable Energy, v90, p.
 520-531, 2016.

+..
+[Mol98] B. Molineaux, P. Ineichen, and N. O’Neill, “Equivalence of pyrheliometric and monochromatic aerosol optical depths at a single key wavelength.,” Appl.
+Opt., vol. 37, no. 30, pp. 7008–18, Oct.
+1998.

+..
+[Kas96] F. Kasten, “The linke turbidity factor based on improved values of the integral Rayleigh optical thickness,” Sol.
+Energy, vol. 56, no. 3, pp. 239–244, Mar.
+1996.